Grass Fed VS Grain Fed

 Feedlots have significant impact on the environment, they manage to take nature's fertiliser and turn it into a waste product, poisoning water sources and the atmosphere and unlike grass fed beef they are not part of a natural cycle that draws carbon out the atmosphere and into the ground.
-Have a look at the different carbon cycles of Feedlot vs Grass finished for an insight into this environmental disaster (link to Feedlot Carbon Cycle).
+Have a look at the different carbon cycles of Feedlot vs Grass finished for an insight into this environmental disaster (Feedlot Carbon Cycle).

 This unnatural creation arose shortly after WW2, in the US ammunition plants could easily be converted into fertiliser factories and there was an excess of oil.
 The resulting cheap fertiliser resulted in a jump corn production and its price dropped.
 As the farm gate price for corn was protected by government subsidies the drop in price didn't result in a drop in production, in fact the opposite resulted and overproduction became the norm.
 To deal with this growing mountain of cheap corn they started feeding it to animals.
 The cheap price, the reduced growing time and the factory like conditions made a smooth beef production line which, together with the profit margin, delighted industrial agriculture.
 The rest as they say is history and the outcome is an unnatural system that results in an environmental and health disasters.